sachaarbonel/scrapy.dart/README.md

 ### Example

-Here a list view example on flutter showing the quotes we just scrapped and save on disk.
+Here a list view example on flutter showing the quotes we just scrapped and saved on disk.

 ![screencap.png](screencap.png)